Pronunciation of 'Agastache'

 English (United States)

-A genus of aromatic flowering plants in the mint family, often used in gardens for their colorful flowers and fragrance.
+A genus of aromatic flowering plants in the mint family, commonly known as giant hyssop or hummingbird mint.